-Responsible Party: City Manager, Finance Department, Planning Department available

-Time Frame: Ongoing; apply for funding as appropriate opportunities are made
+Responsible Party: City Manager, Finance Department, Planning Department Funding Source: General Fund Time Frame: Ongoing; apply for funding as appropriate opportunities are made available.

 AFFORDABLE HOUSING (AH)

 This section describes the City's efforts to foster the preservation and development of housing which is affordable to its residents through direct support, partnerships, zoning and financial incentives.